kamtoeddy/datafx/docs/v0.1.0/arrays/countBy.md

 ## By Function

 This function accepts one of the items in the array to count at a time.
-Whatever is returned from this function will be used as a key of the returned count object.
+Whatever is returned from this function will be used as a key of the returned object.

 ```js
 const counter = (item) => (typeof item === "object" && item ? "object" : item);